Search Results :

 Migration issues and their solution provided by us

-• In multiple environments, migration from one environment to another is a pretty common process, but usually, this process breaks the flow of information, especially in SSO.
+In multiple environments, migration from one environment to another is a pretty common process, but usually, this process breaks the flow of information, especially in SSO.

-• When a user migrates their configuration from one site to another, SSO breaks due to the following reasons:
+While migration, SSO breaks due to the following reasons:

 • For example, if a user has configured Okta as IDP on the development site, they would not be able to retain Okta’s configuration upon migration to the testing site.